The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 Meditation Retreats

-The Blue Mountains in Australia is a wonderful place to recharge your batteries and tune out in beautiful world heritage-listed surroundings.
+The Blue Mountains in Australia are a wonderful place to recharge your batteries and tune out in beautiful world heritage-listed surroundings.

 The Kunsang Yeshe Centre in Blackheath offers a range of activities and retreats for all ages in the Tibetan Buddhist tradition.
 It’s a place of self-discovery and transformation where the development of a peaceful mind and a good heart are encouraged.